Justine-Lewis/carisurg_Week0/README.md

 ## Project Overview

+This repository contains my Week 0, Tutorial  submissions  for the **CariSurg MedTech Pathways** programme.
+The notebooks focus on basic Python data exploration, cleaning and visualizing using a sample emergency triage dataset from the Mercer General Hospital scenario.

+# Task1_CleaningGenderColumn is a Jupyter Notebook:
+## Project Overview

 This repository contains my Week 0, Tutorial 1 submission for the **CariSurg MedTech Pathways** programme.
 The notebook focuses on basic Python data exploration and cleaning using a sample emergency triage dataset from the Mercer General Hospital scenario.

 The main objective:
 - To clean the `Gender` column by converting inconsistent gender values into a consistent numeric format.

-# Task1_CleaningGenderColumn is a Notebook that covers:
 - Setting up the Python/Google Colab environment
 - Importing common data analysis libraries
 - Loading a CSV dataset with `pandas`